mu-semtech/mu-cache/README.md

 These services may need to be configured in order to enable mu-cache support.
 Check their README for details.

+## [EXPERIMENTAL] Notify on cache clear
+mu-cache can inform the rest of the stack about cache clear events.
+This could be used in combination with push updates.
+By default nothing emits such an event.
+Supply a regular expression to indicate what should emit events:

+  - `CACHE_CLEAR_NOTIFY_REGEX` :: Regular expression which will be matched against the path of the incoming request.

+NOTE: currently the incoming request's path as it arrives in mu-cache is matched.
+We suspect it will be preferred to match against the path as it arrives in the identifier instead.
+These two are generally the same when mu-cache is used.
+As long as this feature is flagged EXPERIMENTAL, this may switch to using the path as received by the identifier instead without a major release.

 ## Debugging
 Debugging of cache keys is helped by following environment variables:

   - `LOG_CACHE_KEYS`: Logs received cache key to a response
   - `LOG_CLEAR_KEYS`: Logs received clear keys either as a response, or explicitly received through ./mu/delta.
+  - `LOG_CLEAR_NOTIFY_PATTERN_MATCHING`: Logs whether or not a cache clear event matched the pattern of `CACHE_CLEAR_NOTIFY_REGEX`.